devilAPI/opengen-reborn/README.md

-# opengen
+# opengen-reborn
 An open source account generator.
 ## Installation
-`git clone https://github.com/secremecy/opengen.git` or download directly through the GitHub repository.
+`https://github.com/devilAPI/opengen-reborn/releases/latest` and upload it to a php 7 server.
+## Coming Soon List
+- Admin Panel
+- Remove Accounts
+- Non-based htaccess login system (unlike now)
 ## Requirements
-A web server and PHP.
+A web server and PHP 7+.
 ## Features
 * AJAX
 * Easy to use